mikalai-hryb/notes/terraform.md

 ### What is the purpose of the state file in TF?

+The primary purpose of Terraform state is to store bindings between objects in a remote system and resource instances declared in your configuration.

 State file acts as a source of truth for your invironment.
 TF uses the state file to determine the changes to make to your infrastructure so that it will match your configuration.
 The Terraform state file is the only way Terraform can track which resources it manages.

+### What is `lineage` in a state file?

+The "lineage" is a unique ID assigned to a state when it is created.

+### What is `serial` in a state file?

+Terraform uses the `serial` to keep track of the changes made in each new state file and uses it to make sure your operations run against the correct known state file

 ### What programming style do TF configuration files use?
 Procedural, declarative or imperative?